 Upselling is a sales technique where customers are encouraged to purchase upgrades or more expensive products to generate greater revenue.

 A strategy applied across various industries, upselling does more than raising the value of a one-time sale.
-Upselling can effectively increase a customer’s lifetime value, average order value, and maximize a company’s overall profit.
+Upselling can effectively increase a customer’s lifetime value and average order value, and maximise a company’s overall profit.

 What is upselling?